 Online AI technology is providing new, efficient ways to communicate with customers.
 Chatbots, for instance, can now answer customer queries and help them find products instantly without the support of a customer service operator.
 Through the KIK messaging platform, H&M’s chatbot asks customers questions about their clothing preferences and provides personalized recommendations based on their responses.
 With 40% of Gen Z and Millennial customers preferring to speak to a chatbot over a human representative when in a hurry, according to Zendesk, the demand for these solutions is growing.

-Likewise, the number of voice assistants in use globally is set to double from 4.2bn in 2020 to 8.4bn in 2024, with 43% of those with access to the technology using it to shop, according to Review42.
+Likewise, the number of voice assistants in use globally was set to double from 4.2bn in 2020 to 8.4bn in 2024, with 43% of those with access to the technology using it to shop, according to Review42.
 In recent years, Amazon has begun to allow a select few industries to create their own intelligent assistants powered by its Alexa voice technology.
 In the fashion space, the leading retailer envisions an online clothing shopping experience where customers can seek styling advice and recommendations through voice features created by brands.
 Voice e-commerce is becoming big business with transactions tipped to reach $19.4bn this year by Juniper Research.

 Mobile body scanning technology is also having a transformative impact on businesses of all shapes and sizes.
 Solutions such as Mobile Tailor, which allows businesses to collect body measurements contactless and remotely using just two photos of the customer, are enabling made-to-measure businesses to expand their reach and provide a safe and comfortable in-store measuring process.
 Likewise, solutions such as YourFit are overcoming fashion e-commerce’s sizing challenges by matching online shoppers with their perfect size and fit.